 Although the EHS AED Registry concentrates on getting a defibrillator to a sudden cardiac arrest patient and making sure that the devices are ready to use, CPR is equally important to increase someone’s chance of survival.
 This is why it is important to take a CPR and AED training course.

-If you are interested in learning CPR and how to use an AED, please contact one of the below organizations (in no specific order):
+If you are interested in learning CPR and how to use an AED, please visit our Nova Scotia CPR/AED Suppliers page.

 CPR is important especially when waiting for the arrival of an AED.
 It is an attempt to keep blood and oxygen flowing to that person’s vital organs.
 It is highly recommended that Registry participants have training in CPR and AED since this will decrease the time it takes to perform these tasks when the unthinkable happens.
 Since a lot of cardiac arrests happen at home, this could be a family member or a friend.

 Emergency Health Services follows Canadian Heart & Stroke’s direction in not endorsing or promoting a particular brand, make, or model of AED.
 It is recommended to research which AED best suits your needs, situation, and location.

 Picking a location for your AED is important.
 It is recommended to select a permanent location for your AED, as moving it can cause confusion in an emergency.
 It is important to familiarize employees and/or your registered responders with the location of the AED(s) so that they are efficient in retrieving the device.
 The goal is to provide defibrillation within 3-5 minutes.

 Here are some helpful location tips:

 a.
 An area that is localized, experiences high traffic and is easy to visualize (e.g. a reception area outside of a school or office, or near elevators)

 b.
 Easily accessible (e.g. not behind closed doors or locked in a closet or storage area)

 c.
 Always accessible (24hrs/day locations provide increased coverage)